nutanixdev/anthos-on-ahv/calm/README.md

 This blueprint has been developed using Calm DSL to provide Infrastructure as Code.
 If you are not familiar with DSL, you can learn with this [post series](https://www.nutanix.dev/calm-dsl).
 There is no need for you to use DSL, you can just upload the JSON file in the main directory.

-If you want to compile this blueprint using Calm DSL move to [Using DSL](##using-dsl), otherwise, continue reading to use the blueprint option.
+If you want to compile this blueprint using Calm DSL move to [Using DSL](#using-dsl), otherwise, continue reading to use the blueprint option.

 ## Using Blueprint

-This method is for using the *blueprint.json* file in the main directory.
+This method is for using the *blueprint.json* file available in the [Calm community repo](https://github.com/nutanix/blueprints)

-1. Save the [blueprint](https://raw.githubusercontent.com/nutanix/blueprints/anthos-on-ahv/blueprint.json) in your computer.
+1. Save the [blueprint](https://raw.githubusercontent.com/nutanix/blueprints/master/anthos-on-ahv/blueprint.json) in your computer.
 You can right-click the link, and choose *Save Link As...*

 2. Upload the blueprint into Calm